nss-day-cohort-33/welcome-to-nashville-yappy-yaks/README.md

 ```

 ## Stretch Goal

-Persist your itinerary with Json-Server.
+Persist your itinerary with `json-server`.
 You only need to have a single itinerary.
 If the user selects a different park, restaurant, etc, use a PUT to update the itinerary with the new data.

 To start you off, here's an example of what the itinerary in your API might look like in your database once it's created by the user.